 When I say there is a problem, I am firstly thinking about my own difficulty with trying to convince well-meaning environmentalists that, despite all the current talk about the need for humans to become better integrated with “our Natural environment”, technological systems are, by purely evo-ecological reasoning, incompatible with fully diversified Natural systems.
-Most people can’t even imagine why I would say that, but I think this is simply because “environmentalism” draws only on the unifying logic of Christian Lévêque’s “systemic ecology”; and, in their understandable sense of urgency, environmentalists find it inconvenient to follow the multiplicity-based principles of “population ecology” to their logical conclusion.
+Most people can’t even imagine why I would say that, but I think this is simply because “environmentalism” draws only on the unifying logic of Christian Lévêque’s “systemic ecology”, and, in their understandable sense of urgency, environmentalists find it inconvenient (and many trained scientists even worry that the exercise will confuse the ‘messaging’) to follow the multiplicity-based principles of “population ecology” to their logical conclusion.
 The above website distinguishes Lévêque’s two ecologies this way:

 In systemic ecology, both the living and non-living components of the environment are considered in depth.
 Systemic ecology will often look at non-biological aspects of the environment such as the transfer of matter and energy through different trophic levels as well as biogeochemical cycles. … Population ecology focuses on the interaction between species or populations and between populations and their environments.
 This branch of ecology does consider non-biological factors, but it is primarily concerned with the living world.
 Population ecology can be studied on multiple scales including individual organisms, populations, and biological communities.

-I can easily understand why most of us would naturally gravitate to the systemic view when considering the relationship between Humans and Nature: the metaphysical construct of universal inter-connectivity is intuitively appealing, because it seems more “spiritual” than the scientific principles derived from fastidious study of the multiplicity, abundances, and distributions of species.
+I can easily understand why most of us would naturally gravitate to the systemic view when considering the relationship between Humans and Nature: the metaphysical construct of universal inter-connectivity is intuitively appealing, because it seems more “spiritual” than the scientific principles derived from fastidious study of the disparity, abundances, and distributions of species.
 But this is where “the problem” takes on a more generally worrisome form.
-When, in all of the history of human kind, has the abstract knowledge if their inter-connectivity ever moved whole populations to change their course?
+When, in all of the history of human kind, has the abstract knowledge of inter-connectivity ever moved whole populations to change their course?
+The devil of complacency is in the ignorance of detail.
 At best, the feeling of “oneness” is an object of contemplation that can promote maturity in individuals who have already achieved a degree of personal openness through experience; at worst it is an elitist affectation, and a cop-out.
-Here is how I expressed the matter in Darwin, Dogen, and the Extremophile Choice:
+(Deep down, in some remote Contrarian or perhaps even intimate Zen level of the brain, do we not all sometimes suspect or fear that abstract systems, whether they be the economics of Nature or of Man, are only ‘real’ for those who want an excuse to ignore the truth of beings for their ‘mechanical advantage’? https://www.extremophilechoice.com/2022/10/01/panphilia-can-love-of-natural-systems-be-personal/) Here is how I expressed the tangible matter of ‘coevolving-structures-in-motion’ in Darwin, Dogen, and the Extremophile Choice: